Career Mentoring: Critical Elements for Success

 • A polite and professional closing, thanking the potential mentor for their time and consideration, and including your contact information for follow-up

 Keep the email concise and focused on your request while conveying your enthusiasm and interest in the mentorship opportunity.
+In this scenario, strip your emails down to only the essential points.
+Alternatively, use an online text summarizer to efficiently condense your emails around key information.
 Be sure to proofread the email for typos and grammatical errors before sending it, and personalize it to reflect your unique voice and personality.

 And no, don’t just ask ChatGPT to write your email without any modifications on your part.
 You can undoubtedly use an AI writing tool assistance in getting started, but personalization is critical to winning over a mentor.